 - Turmeric contains a powerful anti-inflammatory and antioxidant called curcumin.
 It has been found to support joint, skin, brain, and gut health.3

 - CoQ10 is a vitamin-like nutrient with antioxidant properties.
-Adequate levels of CoQ10 may help lower the risk of heart disease and cancer.4
+Adequate levels of CoQ10 may help lower the risk of heart disease.4

 - Collagen is the main structural protein of the skin, which begins to degrade as you age.
 It also has antioxidant properties to protect skin and joints.5

 - Alpha lipoic acid is a powerful antioxidant that may play a role in mitigating oxidative damage caused by elevated blood sugar and therefore improving symptoms related to diabetes.6

 - Vitamins A, C, and E are the common antioxidant vitamins found in colorful fruits and vegetables.
 Vitamin A, in the form of beta carotene, is particularly prevalent in orange-colored plant foods.
 Vitamin C is found in strawberries, citrus, and bell peppers.
 While rich sources of vitamin E include avocado, nuts, and sunflower seeds.7

 - Selenium is a mineral with antioxidant properties found to possibly reduce the risk of cancer and other illnesses linked to oxidative stress.8